abhinav-m/web-dev-notes/seo/README.md

 - submit sitemaps to google

 AMP errors - super important , need to fix in real time, if fails impact is immediately known, page fails

+URLS can be inspected in google web search tool

+Bing webmaster tools can be used to do the same:

+- Can control time to crawl ( control server load / crawl budget)

+Data can be analysed with GA and Google Data Studios

+- Podcast manager - google : can be used to understand working of podcast
+- Rich results - for markup
+- amp validator - for amp
+- Lighthouse / Page speed - for page speed analyis

+Webmaster can show data after 1 day / few hours, own tool can be created to scan seo daily,to catch errors , warnings etc Alerting system - for robots / sitemaps etc can be created for proper monitoring robots file monitor tool can be created

+> Content behind a paywall can still be analysed with ldjson bots, should be utilized